oam-dev/spec/governance.md

 # Governance

-This document defines project governance for the project.
+This document defines project governance for the projects under oam-dev GitHub organization.

 ## Steering Committee